Liferenko/til/README.md

 ## 2024-04-30 10:00
 Get a feedback from Roman that's we won't work together. :/ Sad but ok

-## 2024-04-26 13:06

-Naming convention

-While normally I would also chose to stick to simpler name, like module.verb, the Phoenix conventions are using the noun for resource in the function names.
-In this particular module it is not a big deal, but generally we should stick to those conventions.
-Eg.: User.create_user, User.update_user, User.delete_user.
-Sometimes there might be different resources behind a single context module and a generic update would not work there.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% Above is moved in TIL %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%